-- 5. That exposures to connected persons are not on more favourable terms (e.g. as relates to such matters as credit assessment, tenor, interest rates, amortisation schedules and requirement for collateral) than corresponding exposures to non-connected persons. - 6.
-That the bank complies with the following corporate governance requirements: - (a) the board of the bank must have at least five directors; - (b) the majority of the board members must be non-executive directors; - (c) at least half of the board members must be independent directors; - (d) an alternate director,- - (i) for a non-executive director must be non-executive; and - (ii) for an independent director must be independent;
+- 4. The bank must comply with all the requirements set out in the following document: BS8 Connected Exposures 1 October 2023. - 5.
+That exposures to connected persons are not on more favourable terms (e.g. as relates to such matters as credit assessment, tenor, interest rates, amortisation schedules and requirement for collateral) than corresponding exposures to non-connected persons. - 6.
+That the bank complies with the following corporate governance requirements: - (a) the board of the bank must have at least five directors; - (b) the majority of the board members must be non-executive directors; - (c) at least half of the board members must be independent directors; - (d) an alternate director,- - (i) for a non-executive director must be non-executive; and - (ii) for an independent director must be independent; - (e) at least half of the independent directors of the bank must be ordinarily resident in New Zealand; - the chairperson of the board of the bank must be independent; - (g) the bank's constitution must not include any provision permitting a director, when exercising powers or performing duties as a director, to act other than in what he or she believes is the best interests of the company (i.e. the bank); and - (h) that the business and affairs of the bank are managed by, or under the direction or supervision of, the board of the bank.